hailey-royle/conlang/docs.md

 *11/5 this structure means that the maximum number of words is 780*
 *i do not think this will be enough, but do not know how i will fix this*

+### clauses

+all words in a clause are either a head or dependant

+a **head** is a fundemental thing the clause is talking about
+    heads are unmarked

+a **dependant** is a modifier of the head it is attached to
+    dependants follow the head they are attached to
+    dependants are marked with a "s" before the word
+    dependants of dependant are marked with additional "s"es for each degree of seperation from the head

+the **cause** is the head that acts on the following heads
+    the cause is a kind of head
+    the cause id always the first word in the clause

+a **effect** is acted on by the preceding heads, and acts on the following heads
+    effects are a kind of head

+there must be some causal relationship between the heads in a clause, else you move to a new clause

 ## borrowing